stormuk/wp-tidy-admin-bar/readme.md

 wp-tidy-admin-bar
 =========================

-Simple options to tidy up the uncessary clutter in the WordPres Admin Bar
+Simple options to tidy up the uncessary clutter in the WordPress Admin Bar

 Currently the plugin supports the following: